ozairs/apigateway/istio/README-routing.md

 11. Login with the username and password that you configured as part of the setup process.

 12. Click the Graph link and select the namespace `demo`.
-Run some traffic so that Kiali can display visualization.
+Run some traffic so that Kiali can display the visualization.
 After a few seconds, the page will refresh.
     ![alt](./images/Kiali_Console.jpg)

 13. You can select various filters to view the traffic.
-Seleect the **Requests percentage** to display percentage requests on each path.
+Select the **Requests percentage** to display percentage requests on each path.

 14. Run some sample requests again using the `repeat` command, and examine the Graph.
 You should see a mix of requests for both the Stable and Beta versions.
+You can modify the `repeat` parameter `10` to make sure that the 70/30 split is occuring.
     ```
     ./test-api.sh -f $PWD/config.cfg oauth application
     repeat 10 { ./test-api.sh -f $PWD/config.cfg sports-oauth teams <<< <access_token> }